-The kiddos were given a lesson in painting, and then given a wall to paint.
+The kiddos were given a lesson in painting, and then wall to paint.
 They started in the closet, which had never been painted in the 8 years we've lived in this home.
-Jason and I supervised.
+My husband and I supervised.
 In the end, the kiddos painted the entire closet and one wall of the actual room.
 I know they'll be helping us paint many more rooms in the future.

 Our Peace CornerIf the kiddos aren't reading during their break, I can usually find one in our peace corner.
 This was a priority in our new classroom.
+They designed it themselves.

-bin to house their anxiety kit and fidget toys, to use when needed.
+To ensure the space would work, the kiddos selected the mat, pillows, and blankets used in our peace corner.
+They also selected a bin to house their anxiety kit and fidget toys, to use when needed.
 I can not tell you how much this peace corner has helped the kiddos.
 Every classroom should have one!

 Curtains and Montessori MatsOur final touch was our Montessori mats and curtains!
 Each kiddo picked out their own mat and cast a vote for curtains.
 They've used them constantly.
 One might not think they're important, but I assure you, they are.